Hackzogtum-Coburg/webpage/README.md

 # webpage
-repo to setup a simple webpage for our local hackerspace
+repo to setup a simple webpage for our local hackerspace with next.js